 For some children, a Co-ordinated Support Plan may be provided to note the specific needs of children and the additional support they may require from other agencies.

-South Lanarkshire Education Resources have published a series of leaflets which cover information for parents and carers about the Additional Support for Learning Acts.
-These are available through the school or on the South Lanarkshire Council website www.southlanarkshire.gov.uk.
+South Lanarkshire Education Resources have published a series of leaflets available which cover information for parents and carers about the Additional Support for Learning Acts.